expln/metamath-lamp/docs/guide.md

   until the goal is completely proven.
   You can do it bottom-up, top-down, middle-out, whatever makes sense to you.
 * Copy the compressed proof of the goal into the clipboard.
-  You can do this my selecting the green checkmark next to the goal to show the compressed proof, then press copy.
+  You can do this by selecting the green checkmark next to the goal to show the compressed proof, then press copy.
   You'd typically copy that compressed proof into a Metamath database (text file).